Rouble extends slide as fears over oil and gas sanctions bite | Headlines

 Rouble extends slide as fears over oil and gas sanctions bite

-The rouble slumped to an over seven-month low against the dollar on Tuesday, extending hefty losses from the previous session, as fears over the possible impact of sanctions on oil and gas hampered the Russian currency.
+The rouble slumped to a more than seven-month low against the dollar on Tuesday, extending hefty losses from the previous session, as fears over the possible impact of sanctions on oil and gas hampered the Russian currency.

 - Country: